Last revised: November 30, 2022

 Since Amtrak was offering the locomotives at very affordable prices and the C&NW needed power for its commuter operations around Chicago (this was before the service became state-funded) the railroad grabbed six B units and five A units in the spring of 1973.

-Between April 3rd and August 16th, 1973 the C&NW began rebuilding the covered wagons with either updated 12-567C prime movers (giving them all a horsepower rating of 2,400) or other new features like Automatic Train Control, Automatic Train Stop, and Head End Power (or HEP, this replaced the antiquated steam generators).
+Between April 9th (#504) and August 16th, 1973 (#506) the C&NW began rebuilding the covered wagons (at the former Chicago Great Western shops in Oelwein, Iowa) with either updated 12-567C prime movers (giving them all a horsepower rating of 2,400) or other new features like Automatic Train Control, Automatic Train Stop, and Head End Power (or HEP, this replaced the antiquated steam generators).

 However, the railroad a problem with its B units in trying to figure how to retrofit them into self-contained units that could then be used in commuter service.

-The answer to this came from the company's then Assistant Superintendent of Motive Power, M. H. Crandall.
+The answer came from the company's then Assistant Superintendent of Motive Power, Milton H. Crandall.
 He proposed to construct a home-built cab on one end and add a control stand.

 The idea worked and what resulted was a rather ugly, but utilitarian, cowl look that became known as Crandall Cabs after their creator.